Conditions of Carriage

 Note that not all EC countries have appointed national enforcement bodies.

 Effective 1 May 2009, the EU imposed new restrictions on the personal import of products of animal origin into the EU.
 More information can be found on the European Commission’s website(Opens an external website in a new tab).

 List of airlines banned within the EU

-If we have made a reservation for you on a flight which is due to be operated by an airline whose name is entered on the list, you will be entitled to reimbursement or re-routing in respect of such flight in accordance with Article 8 of EC Regulation 261/04.
+If we have made a reservation for you on a flight which is due to be operated by an airline whose name is entered on the list, you may be entitled to reimbursement or re-routing in respect of such flight in accordance with Article 8 of EC Regulation 261/04.
 Note that the eligibility requirements contained within EC Regulation 261/04 shall apply to your flight.

 United States of America notices